arvidn/libtorrent/docs/manual.rst

 ``total_used_buffers`` is the total number of buffers currently in use.
 This includes the read/write disk cache as well as send and receive buffers used in peer connections.

-``average_queue_time`` is the number of microseconds an average disk I/O job has to wait in the job queue before it get processed.

-``average_read_time`` is the number of microseconds a read job takes to wait in the queue and complete, in microseconds.
-This only includes cache misses.

-``job_queue_length`` is the number of jobs in the job queue.

 get_cache_info()
 ----------------